Chia-Network/cadt-ui/README.md

-# Climate Warehouse User Interface
+# Climate Action Data Trust User Interface

-This repository provides a graphical user interface (UI) for the [Climate Warehouse](https://github.com/Chia-Network/climate-warehouse) application.
-The Climate Warehouse interfaces with the Chia Blockchain software and provides and API for entering and retrieving carbon data.
-This UI is a javascript application that connects to the Climate Warehouse API for a convenient way to access the data.
+This repository provides a graphical user interface (UI) for the [Climate Action Data Trust (CADT)](https://github.com/Chia-Network/cadt) application.
+CADT interfaces with the Chia Blockchain software and provides and API for entering and retrieving carbon data.
+This UI is a javascript application that connects to the CADT API for a convenient way to access the data.

+*Note that this application was previously called the Climate Warehouse UI and that name may be used interchangeably in documentation and throughout this application.*

 ## Installation